Malawi is a land of contrasts.

 Some of the most hit cities are those of Lilongwe and Blantyre, which explains why the Presidential Taskforce on Covid and Cholera announced, on January 2, 2023, that it had imposed a two-week suspension on school opening in Blantyre and Lilongwe cities.

-And, to avoid such calls in future, we all must do our best to stem cholera cases.
+To avoid such calls in future, we all must do our best to stem cholera cases.
 The best way of reducing the cases is by following hygiene protocols.

 We, ordinary people, can do so by following preventative measures.